Stimulate your senses with special flavours. This collection includes 30+ gastronomic discoveries awarded with one or more Michelin stars.

 Bazel is a picturesque village in the countryside along the river Scheldt, where open polder with beautiful panoramas provides the scenery for long walks or bike rides.
 On the medieval Church Square – one of the most beautiful in Flanders – is Hofke van Bazel.
 The romantic interiors make the luxury suites ideal for private dining.
 Each suite, designed by the hostess herself, offers something unique: a private terrace or a view of the lovely garden, where you can relax in the summer.
 Dining at Hofke van Bazel is always pure indulgence, thanks to the huge vegetable garden, the seasonal fare and the passion for culinary excellence.
 Outstanding classic cuisine is served with a modern touch and special emphasis on ‘100 percent green gastronomy’.

 In the middle of National Park Hoge Kempen’s lush greenery, lies La Butte aux Bois.
 Originally built for Sir Lagasse de Locht in 1924, it was converted into a modern hotel almost 60 years later.
 The spacious and fashionable guest rooms are located in the Manor, the opposite Villa or in La Forêt.
 The ambience is of a large French Estate, with magnificent gardens and terrace.
 La Butte aux Bois’ unique location with many amenities create a relaxing atmosphere.
 Enjoy the new state-of-the-art 1,350 sq.m.
-The Wellness Area includes Spa, fitness and Health & Beauty.
-The spa garden merges beautifully into National Park De Hoge Kempen’s landscape.
+The charming location and many facilities make La Butte aux Bois the ideal place to relax.
+With Spa 'Shiseido Institue', La Butte aux Bois has an unprecedented 1350 m2 spa landscape including private fitness club that takes the concept of wellness to a new level.
+The beautiful spa garden blends into the landscape of National Park De Hoge Kempen.

 This part of Zeeland, Zeeuws-Vlaanderen is famed for its hospitality and tasty food and drink, and De Kromme Watergang is no exception.
 This restaurant with its unique rooms is located just behind the Schelde dikes.
 Owners Edwin and Blanche Vinke run an internationally acclaimed restaurant offering a taste of Zeeland.
 The Chef sources only the best local produce.
 Freshly caught fish comes in daily from Breskens.
 The restaurant’s huge kitchen garden, De Zilte Hof, is the other important source of ingredients.
 Three of the four suites are located in a new condo complex in Breskens harbour.
 Behind the dunes of Breskens you will find beautiful beaches overlooking the Westerschelde.
 The Belgian seaside resort of Knokke is well within reach.